volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       // One of the arguments from this list "system_generated user_assigned" must be set system_generated = true
     }
-    // One of the arguments from this list "total_nodes no_worker_nodes nodes_per_az" must be set nodes_per_az = "2"
+    // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set nodes_per_az = "2"
   }